DemisoDaba/AquaTech-Nexus/flaskapp/README.md

-## This is the main folder for this project, which will contain all both frontend a
+## This is the main folder for this project, which will contain all both frontend and backend files
-nd backend files
 ~
 ~